 If the thought of keeping the kids entertained on holiday leaves your tummy in a twist – fear not.
 You can leave the temper tantrums at home because Bali is an action-packed tropical playground for both kids and parents.
 With waterslides and safari parks, kid-friendly restaurants and boutique clothing brands for little fashionistas, you’ll no doubt earn yourself some “cool parent points” with a family trip to Bali.

-Things to do with kids in Bali: Editor’s Picks For 2025
+Things to do with kids in Bali: Editor’s Pick For 2026

 1. Have breakfast with the Orangutans at Bali Zoo